LiroyvH/signal-export/README.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/liroyvh/signal-export/master/MacEasyInstall.sh)"
 ```
 - Now let it do its thing.
-It can take several minutes, if you have tons and tons of media it can actually take quite some time.
+It can take several minutes and it might prompt you for your Mac's password again.
+If you have tons and tons of media it can actually take quite some time.
 Once it's done, a Finder window will open with all your conversations in folders.
 You can find the PDF copies in the "pdf" folder.
 - This is for first time use only, for future use (with new backups): jump to the "Usage" chapter.

 &nbsp;